giggio/giggionet/README.md

 All of those are also being check by Git hooks and by the Github workflow.

+## Testing performance

+Don't validate tests like Lighthouse using `hugo server` or `h server prod`, as some optimizations happen outside of Hugo's build.
+Run `h build`, then run `http-server public --port 1313`.

 ## Tips

 - Use `npm run unused-css` to view css that is not being used.